-3.1.1 FlyCap Program
+3.2.1 FlyCap Program

-The FlyCap application is a generic, easy-to-use streaming image viewer included with the FlyCapture SDK that can be used to test many of the capabilities of your compatible Point Grey camera.
+The FlyCap application is a generic, easy-to-use streaming image viewer included with the FlyCapture SDK that can be used to test many of the capabilities of your compatible camera.
 It allows you to view a live video stream from the camera, save individual images, adjust the various video formats, frame rates, properties and settings of the camera, and access camera registers directly.
 Consult the FlyCapture SDK Help for more information.

-3.1.2 Custom Applications Built with the FlyCapture API
+3.2.2 Custom Applications Built with the FlyCapture API

-The FlyCapture SDK includes a full Application Programming Interface that allows customers to create custom applications to control Point Grey Imaging Products.
+The FlyCapture SDK includes a full Application Programming Interface that allows customers to create custom applications to control cameras.
 Included with the SDK are a number of source code examples to help programmers get started.